-So, keep heating at no higher than 21°C, which is comofrtable for most of us, but not so much for dust mites.
-Airing rooms to keep humidity levels low will also discourage breeding – if your rooms suffer badly from condensation or it's not practical to air rooms (perhaps your bedroom is on the ground floor), putting a dehumidifier on a timer and setting it to run for an hour or so every morning after you've left for work will do the trick – find out about dehumidifier running costs in our feature.
+So, keep heating at no higher than 21°C, which is comfortable for most of us, but not so much for dust mites.
+Airing rooms to keep humidity levels low will also discourage breeding – if your rooms suffer badly from condensation or it's not practical to air rooms (perhaps your bedroom is on the ground floor), putting a dehumidifier on a timer and setting it to run for an hour or so every morning after you've left for work will do the trick.

 5. Use Diatomaceous earth to kill dust mites